Phasing out the myRA program

 The U.S. Department of the Treasury has decided to phase out the myRA® retirement savings program, and the program is no longer accepting new enrollments.
-Existing accounts can remain open until further notice.
+Existing funded accounts can remain open until further notice.
 View the press release

 - What is happening to my account?

 Funded accounts remain open and you can continue to manage your account until further notice.
 The funds in your account remain in an investment issued by the U.S. Department of the Treasury.
 We’ll continue to communicate next steps and relevant deadlines regarding the transfer or closure of your account over the coming months.

 As of September 18th, once your account balance reaches $0, we will automatically close your account within a few business days.
 Upon transfer of your myRA balance to another Roth IRA or a full distribution of your myRA balance, Comerica Bank will no longer be custodian to your myRA.

 Deposits to your account will no longer be accepted beginning December 4, 2017.